THE BEST OF NAMIBIA AND BOTSWANA

 Day 19-20 Kasane, Botswana – Victoria Falls, Zimbabwe

-Transfer Bakwena Lodge – Ilala Lodge; driving time approx. 2 h
+Transfer Chobe Bakwena Lodge – Batonka Guest Lodge; driving time approx. 2h

 Day 21 Victoria Falls, Zimbabwe

-You will be transferred to the new Victoria Falls International Airport for your flight to your home destination, where you will arrive with a lot of new impressions and good memories.
+After breakfast, your Namibia and Botswana adventure comes to an end.
+You will be transferred to the Victoria Falls International Airport for your flight home, where you will arrive with a bag full of souvenirs and many wonderful memories!

 - Self-drive tour according to the itinerary